jonelmer/IBEX_Collisions/README.md

 For collision detection, the system uses the Open Dynamics Engine, through the python module `pyode`.

 The system also produces a visual rendering of the system, for diagnostic and development purposes.
 This uses the `pyopengl` bindings, which need `glut.dll` and `glut32.dll`, which are included in the repository.
+***I need to work out  where these came from and what license they need.***

 ## System Overview